 - Roaring Rampage of Revenge: Terry Tanaka wants the female Meg that killed her brother dead; she eventually loses her anger at the creature and winds up surviving the book (though the Meg does not).
 Bud Harris, Frank Heller and Richard Danielson team up to try and kill Angel's mother after the deaths of Bud's lover, Frank's brother and most of Danielson's crew; none of them survive the attempt.
 More than a few people who lost loved ones to the Meg attempt revenge by proxy, suing the people who tried to capture the beast instead of outright killing it.

-- At the very end of Hell's Aquarium, David Taylor makes it clear that he wants revenge on the liopleurodon that killed his girlfriend.
+- At the very end of Hell's Aquarium, David Taylor makes it clear that he wants revenge on the Liopleurodon that killed his girlfriend.
 He succeeds in Night Stalkers, but holds no such grudge against its offspring.

 - Shoot the Shaggy Dog: Over half of the fourth novel sees David, Jonas's son, try to save/protect his girlfriend from the abyss and their less than scrupulous employers.
 Near the end it looks like he has succeeded as they narrowly escape the abyss.
-She is then promptly eaten by a liopleurodon (by accident no less).
+She is then promptly eaten by the Liopleurodon (by accident no less).
 It's… jarring to say the least.

 - Straw Character: Both left and right.

 - Threatening Shark: And even more threatening when they're giant sharks!